 - Promote the competition.
-Consider using a variety of channels to promote your competition, including agency press releases, promotional activities at conferences or meetings, or a webinar to attract solutions providers to your challenge.
+Consider using a variety of communication channels to promote your competition, including agency press releases, promotional activities at conferences or meetings, email blats, social media, or a webinar to attract solutions providers to your challenge.
 HHS may be able to provide additional promotional tools through departmental communication channels.
-Contact Sandeep Patel for further information.
+See the toolkit for more information.

 - Announce the winner.
-In addition to the “Winner’s Gallery” that may be available on your challenge platform, your agency may wish to issue a press release announcing the winner.
+In addition to announcing winners on the competition website, your agency may wish to issue a press release announcing the winner.
 Follow your agency press release processes.
 You may also consider announcing winners at a relevant conference or other event.

 - Pay the Award.
 To process payments for competition awards, the awarding agency must complete Standard Form 1034 and the associated supplemental documents(the SF 1034 package).
 Challenge managers are to provide the HHS Payment Information Form to awardees and submit this information into the appropriate accounting system via the agency budget officer.

 - Complete the post-challenge questionnaire.
 Within five days of selecting the challenge winner, challenge managers shall complete the Post-challenge Questionnaire.
 Send any questions to ASA/OBMT via email@example.com.
 This information will be used in compiling HHS’s annual report on challenges, which will be compiled by OSTP and sent to the Congress.
 Note that once you finish the post-challenge questionnaire, you have no additional reporting requirements other than what your agency may require.